ncsa/oa4mp-extension-example/README.md

 ## Deployment

-Simply run
+Install OA4MP from the installer as per usual.
+The resulting configuration file supports this extension.
+You just create the oauth2.war with this project and deploy that.
+Now, simply run

 `mvn clean install`

 from the main directory.
-The result will be `target\oauth2.war` which is the deployable OA4MP webapp.
-Be sure you have OA4MP configured (so a functional server configuration and such) and deploy it by copying it to the `$CATALINA_HOME\webapps` directory, where it should simply deploy on its own.
-You will need a client (the OA4MP CLC or command line client is a dandy choice) that is registered then simply start your preferred flow and log in.
+The result will be `target/oauth2.war` which is the deployable OA4MP webapp.
+Be sure you have OA4MP configured (so a functional server configuration and such) and deploy it by copying it to the `$CATALINA_HOME/webapps` directory, where it should simply deploy on its own.
+You will need to register a client, then use that client (the OA4MP CLC or command line client is a dandy choice) to start your preferred flow and log in with the above default credentials.

+Modify this project to your heart's content and reploy to Tomcat.